jasonreiddev/Original-Portfolio/README.md

    - Cloudinary Content

-    Publishing Contentful blog posts will rebuild the site
+    Publishing/unpublishing Contentful content will trigger a rebuild on Netlify

 <br/>